 Treatment for Alcohol Use Disorders

 Alcoholics Anonymous (AA) is a non-profit organization that provides treatment for people.
 The need for medication is one of the main distinctions between alcoholics and heavy drinkers.
 The majority of alcoholics will benefit the most from an inpatient alcohol recovery program that includes medical detox and long-term outpatient therapy.
-Heavy drinkers, on the other hand, can need a variety of alcohol treatment services, depending on the following factors:

 - Their desire to self-control their alcohol consumption or abstain from being a heavy Drinker.